The Data section of the property panel helps you to create and manage settings for the data used in Vizlib Tiles.

 Figure 7: Line Layer

 Icon layers (Figure 8) display an icon, with settings to select the Icon, the Icon Color, the Font Unit Type, and the Font Size.
-Horizontal Alignment Vertical Align
+Selecting a Horizontal Alignment (left, centre or right) or Vertical Align (Top, Middle or Bottom) lets you set the element position within the cell.

 Figure 8: Icon Layer